Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 The example of Prophet Yusuf

 The Nass (text) above makes it clear that religious necessities can permit something that is normally prohibited.
 We also see something similar in the example of Prophet Yusuf (peace be upon him).
-He agreed to work in an unislamic political system, so that some good can be achieved and some justice established.
+This is because he agreed to work in an non-Islamic political system so that some good can be achieved and some justice established.

 وَمَنْ لَمْ يَحْكُمْ بِمَا أَنْزَلَ اللَّهُ فَأُولَئِكَ هُمُ الْكَافِرُونَ